adriennewinter/Marine_Vision/Sensor Rig Construction/README.md

 * xsens_mti_driver - this package is provided by Xsens for use with the IMU.
 * ros_deep_learning - this package is provided by Nvidia and is adapted by us for use with the ArduCam CSI cameras on the Nvidia Jetson Nano.

-The ROS data synchronisation package is also provided in the ROS workspace [here](https://github.com/adriennewinter/Marine_Vision/tree/main/Sensor%20Rig%20Construction/ROS_Workspace/src/synchronize).
+The custom ROS data synchronisation package is also provided in the ROS workspace [here](https://github.com/adriennewinter/Marine_Vision/tree/main/Sensor%20Rig%20Construction/ROS_Workspace/src/synchronize).

 # Prototype Development Details
 The rig was designed with practical constraints in mind, focusing on affordability, portability, and compatibility with key sensors such as stereo cameras, an IMU, and a pressure sensor.
 These components were selected for their complementary roles in underwater SLAM and their alignment with the research objectives of enabling accurate trajectory estimation and visual reconstructions.